ClemensElflein/OpenMowerOS/README.md

     - add your changes to that file.

 6. Eject the card, put it in the mower (do not close the mower yet) and turn it on.

+7. *Optional:* If you didn't entered your Wi-Fi Credentials within the Raspberry Pi Imager custom settings in step 2., or entered the wrong ones:

- 7. After a short time the hotspot wifi should appear - connect to it.
+   1. After a short time an "OpenMower-\<somenumber>" wifi hotspot should appear - connect to it.

-    - Once you are connected to the hotspot you default browser should automatically open and you should see the wifi configuration webpage:
+   2. Once you are connected to the hotspot your default browser should automatically open and you should see the wifi configuration webpage (if it doesn't open automatically, open http://10.41.0.1 with your browser):

       <p align="center"><img src=".github/img/comitup_hotspot.png" style="width:50%"></p>

-    - Click on your home wifi and fill in you password.
+   3. Click on your home wifi and fill in you password.

-    - The hotspot will disappear and the mower should connect to your wifi
+   4. The hotspot will disappear and the mower should connect to your wifi

- 8. Check your router for the mowers IP address (and optionally set a static one)
+8. Try pinging your mower via `ping openmower`.
+If host openmower can't be found, check your router for the mowers IP address

- 9. SSH to your mower *(the default credentials are above)*
+9. SSH to your mower via `ssh openmower@openmower` or `ssh openmower@<your mowers IP address>` (password "openmower")

-10. Change you password! (`passwd`)
+8. Change your password! (`passwd`)

-11. If you have `mower_config.txt` and `openmower_version.txt` configured, the Open Mower software will start automatically.
+TODO 9.
+If you have `mower_config.txt` and `openmower_version.txt` configured, the Open Mower software will start automatically.
 The first start can easily take more than 10min.

-12. Check if everything runs fine by accessing the logs `sudo podman logs -f openmower`
+TODO 10.
+Check if everything runs fine by accessing the logs `sudo podman logs -f openmower`

 ### Optional